-Our Compensation Committee, comprised of three independent directors, determined the fiscal 2012 compensation of Robert A. Whitman, our CEO, Stephen D. Young, our CFO, M. Sean Covey, our Executive Vice President for Global Solutions and Partnerships, Shawn D. Moon, our Executive Vice President for Domestic and Global Sales and Delivery, and Scott Miller, our Executive Vice President of Global Business Development and Marketing.
+Our Compensation Committee, comprised of four independent directors, determined the fiscal 2013 compensation for Robert A. Whitman, our CEO; Stephen D. Young, our CFO; M. Sean Covey, our Executive Vice President for Global Solutions and Partnerships; Shawn D. Moon, our Executive Vice President for Domestic and Global Sales and Delivery; and Scott J. Miller, our Executive Vice President of Global Business Development and Marketing.
 We refer to these executives collectively as our Named Executive Officers, or NEOs.
-The material elements of our executive compensation programs and policies, including program objectives, reasons why we paid each element and the specific amounts of our NEOs' compensation for fiscal 2012 are explained below.
+The material elements of our executive compensation programs and policies, including program objectives, reasons why we paid each element and the specific amounts of our NEOs' compensation for fiscal 2013 are explained below.
 Following this description, you will find a series of tables containing more specific information about the compensation earned by, or awarded to, our NEOs.
 We begin with an executive summary to provide a framework for analysis of this information.